KVSlab/morphMan/docs/source/manipulate_bifurcation.rst

 from the Aneurisk database.
 For the commands below we assume that there is a file `./C0003/surface/model.vtp` relative to where you execute the command.

-The default is to rotate both branches, but if either ``--keep-fixed1`` or ``--keep-fixed2`` is set to **True**, daughter branch 1 or 2 will be kept fixed, respectively.
-Furthermore, if both parameters are set to **True** then the algorithm can be used to remove an aneurysm (a balloon-shaped bleb on the artery).

 Shown in Figure 2 is the result of rotating the two daughter branched with both a positive and negative angle.